isomerpages/nlb-sure/_about-us/0c-sure-for-life.md

 second_nav_title: "SURE Campaign"
 ---

 **S.U.R.E. for Life** aims to educate the general public on the threats that deliberate online falsehoods pose to the peace and stability of society.
-We work with organisations to equip Singaporeans with information literacy skills through presentations and workshops in English and [Mandarin](#SURE_Talk_Mandarin).
+We work with partners to equip Singaporeans with information literacy skills through presentations and workshops in English and [Mandarin](#SURE_Talk_Mandarin).

 <hr>
 **“COMBATING FAKE NEWS” TALK**